ebanks28/cs4265-retail-inventory-big-data-project/README.md

 # Retail Inventory Management Using Big Data

 ## Project Overview
-This project explores the design of a Big Data analytics system for retail inventory management.
+The purpose of this project is to design a Big Data analytics system for retail inventory management.
 The goal is to analyze large-scale sales and inventory datasets in order to support batch-oriented analytical queries such as inventory aggregation, demand trends, and stock level summaries.

-The system is designed using a layered Big Data architecture that incorporates distributed storage, parallel processing, and SQL-based querying.
+The system will be implemented using a layered Big Data architecture that incorporates distributed storage, parallel processing, and SQL-based querying.
 This project is being developed as part of the CS 4265 - Big Data Analytics course.